OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:16

-I brought him to your disciples, but they could not heal him.”
+I brought him to your disciples, but they were unable to heal him.”

 ## Matthew 17:17